nareshbhatia/react-testing-techniques/README.md

 If your test does something that your user doesn't, chances are that you are testing implementation details.
 For example, you may be exposing a private function just to test your component.
-This is a code smell, don't do it - a refactor can easily break your test.
-Steer away from testing tools that allow you to test implementation details (e.g. Enzyme).
-Instead, use tools such as React Testing Library that make it difficult to include implementation details in your tests.
-For more details, refer to
+This is a code smell – don't do it.
+A refactor can easily break your test.
+So stay away from testing tools that allow you to test implementation details (e.g. Enzyme), and instead use tools that make it harder (e.g. [React Testing Library](https://testing-library.com/)).

 ### Test your components as a user would

 The classic testing wisdom was to write a lot of unit tests to test individual "units" of code.
 We used to isolate our components from their environment using mocks.
-This approach still makes sense for pure functions, but for front-end components, which depend on communications with surrounding components, mocking reduces our confidence in their integrations.
+This approach still makes sense for pure functions, but for UI components, which depend on communications with surrounding components, mocking reduces our confidence in their integrations.
 So the latest thinking is to test several units together to recreate real interaction scenarios, hence the name